Chuchoruto/COE332-S23/homework05/README.md

 Installations Necessary

-In order to start the flask app, the following lines must be executed in the terminal to install pytest and requests
+In order to start the flask app, the following lines must be executed in the terminal to install dependencies

 ```
 pip3 install flask